hyaline-systems/Teensy-Haptic-Audio-Player/README.md

 A PCB designed for audio and haptic projects with [a Teensy 4.0](https://www.pjrc.com/store/teensy40.html).

-It allows you to play audio from the computer as a sound card when connected via USB or from audio files via the on board SD card reader.
+Among other things, it can be used to play audio from the computer as a sound card when connected via USB or from audio files via the on board SD card reader.
 The audio will then be output both to a 3.5mm audio jack and a haptic driver that will make a vibration motor [like this one](https://www.adafruit.com/product/1201) vibrate in sync with the audio, kinda like in a gamepad, sex toy or phone.

+Another usecase is simply as a high quality audio development platform.

 The whole thing is open source and hackable and is designed to be used for many different scenarios.